 For example, Leroy Little Bear argues that one can find more than 300,000 forms to express the verb ‘to be’ due to its creative use of morphology.
 It is difficult to understand such framework of thought if one is part of those who speak solely European languages such as English.
 This occurs because one is constrained to a determined grammatical construction (subject-predicate) to communicate a complete thought.
 In contrast, the philosophy behind Blackfoot challenges this notion of communication and language.
 Whereas European languages “stress the notion of syntax”, Blackfoot language “stresses morphology”, and in the same way Bohm’s mode of language called Rheomode stresses the verb rather than the object-subject.

-As a result, I will reinterpret Bohm’s mode of language through this book to suggest that I am poetry, and explore the possibility that you, the reader, can Be Poetry too.
+As a result, Lina Ru reinterpreted Bohm’s mode of language through her book to suggest that she is poetry, and explores the possibility that you, the reader, can Be Poetry too.
 And although Gannon argues autoethnography is intrinsically trapped within a poststructuralist context, Muncey argues that autoethnography’s task is to expose unexamined assumptions.
-Hence, following Muncey’s interpretation of an autoethnographer, I acknowledge that my most fundamental assumption is the belief that I can actually know about myself through self-reflection.
-Therefore, I will briefly describe the rise of postpositivism in relation to introspection in order to relate it with the establishment of autoethnography as a social science.

 Norman K. Denzin, “Analytic Autoethnography, or Deja Vu All Over Again,”Journal of Contemporary Ethnography 35, no. 4 (August 01, 2006): 423, doi:10.1177/0891241606286985.